1exurious/ai-data-engine-text-safety-evaluation/README.md

 # AI Data Engine: Text Safety Evaluation

+> Built as a simulation of a production AI data engine for improving model performance through data quality.

 ## Key Insight (What Actually Matters for AI Systems)

 Model performance was not limited by the model.